tektronix/tm_data_types/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every bit helps, and credit will always be given.

+> [!TIP]
+> View this page in the [online documentation](https://tm-data-types.readthedocs.io/latest/CONTRIBUTING) for the best experience.

 ## Types of Contributions

 There are several types of contributions that can be made: